 Atom Computing builds quantum computers using individually controlled atoms.
 It offers atom arrays with optically-trapped neutral atoms and enables researchers and companies to carry forward innovation.
 Its services include quantum algorithm development from its first-generation platform Phoenix.
 The company was founded in 2018 and is based in Berkeley, California.

 Universal Quantum is a technology company focused on quantum computing.
 The company's main offering is the development of a million-qubit quantum computer, utilizing fully integrated electronic trapped ion quantum computing modules and a unique connection technology known as UQ Connect.
 The company primarily serves the technology and computing industries.
-It was founded in 2018 and is based in Brighton, England.
+It was founded in 2018 and is based in Brighton, United Kingdom.

 QuantWare develops superconducting quantum processor chips.
 It provides its products to organizations wishing to build up their own quantum computers using components obtained from different sources.
 The company was founded in 2020 and is based in Delft, Netherlands.